Research Snapshot

 At 101.7 cents/lb, lean hogs are now much closer to the upper half of their 52-week range of 77.35 to 113.7.
 That does not mean the market is already overheated, but it does mean the tape has moved decisively out of the soft, low-end part of the range where the market could still argue supply was comfortable.

-The real signal is relative, not just absolute.
+The real indicator is relative, not just absolute.
 If feed were the main story today, corn and soybean-meal pressure would likely have been the more dominant read-through.
 Instead, hogs outran the feed complex by a wide margin.
 That suggests traders are repricing tightening protein economics, stronger packer margins, or a faster shift in meat-market expectations than the grain tape alone would imply.

 Why this matters